Authority in the Classroom: A Tale of Two Teachers

-Miss Peterson, my tenth grade English teacher was about 4'11" and weighed 96 pounds.
+Miss Peterson, my tenth grade English teacher was almost five feet tall and probably weighed about 96 pounds.

 She could have been easily pawed to shreds by an underweight Chihuahua, yet she could look any of us in the eye and make us believe that the school would fall directly on our heads if we even thought of displeasing her.

-Even though almost every student in the school was taller, we all looked up to her.
+Even though almost every student in the high school was taller than her, she was a teacher we all looked up to.
 She was tough, consistent, persistent, demanding, witty, compassionate, exacting, and fair.

-Her classes, though fast paced, were conducted with the serene confidence of someone who knows she is totally correct in her assessments and expectations.
+Her classes were fast-paced and were conducted with the serene confidence of someone who knows she is totally correct in her assessments and expectations.
 She seemed stern, but there was an underlying, subtle sense of humor that we barely recognized in our sophomoric lack of sophistication and experience.

-It was obvious that someone with very little control of himself, and someone who could regularly be persuaded to relinquish even that little, did not have the undying respect of students.
+It was obvious that someone with very little control of himself, and someone who could regularly be persuaded to relinquish even that little, did not earn. the undying respect of students.

 I am sure he had no idea of how foolish he appeared.
 The game in his classroom was to see how much one student could get away with before the next impertinent student provided the camel's-back-breaking straw, and he blew up.

 It was like playing Jenga or pick-up sticks.... where the winner is one who avoids setting off the ultimate predictable disaster.